Dassault Ouragan: El Salvador

 Dassault Ouragan of the El Salvador Air Force.

 In the wake of the Football War of 1969, El Salvador began a concerted push to modernize its air force.
 Unable to buy combat aircraft from the United States due to a US government arms embargo, the Salvadorans bought 18 surplus Israeli Ouragans on the international arms market.
 These aircraft were refurbished by the Israelis and were delivered to El Salvador between 1973 and 1978.

 El Salvador's Ouragans saw extensive combat during the Salvadoran Civil War of 1979 to 1992.
 Salvadoran Ouragans flew strike missions against communist FMLN forces, operating from Ilopango Air Base located near the capital city of San Salvador.
 As El Salvador is not a large country and combat radius was not a pressing concern, Salvadoran Ouragans in combat usually operated with their wingtip fuel tanks removed in order to save weight and allow for greater weapons loads.
+On the 25th of January, 1981, an El Salvadorian Ouragan downed an aircraft that was being used to smuggle arms to leftist guerrillas opposed to the regime, this being the only air to air kill of the war.

 An FMLN attack against Ilopango Air Base in 1982 destroyed several Ouragans and accelerated the push to supplant, and eventually replace, the Ouragans with American-made Cessna A-37B Dragonfly ground-attack aircraft, which were made available after the Reagan Administration dropped the arms embargo.
 The remaining Ouragans served on for several more years, but were all retired by the war's end.

 Salvadoran Ouragans have been pictured in several camouflage schemes, and it is possible that during the war the Ouragan fleet operated in colors that were never completely standardized.

 At least one survivor of El Salvador's Ouragan fleet is currently on static display at Ilopango.